 Key Findings

 Priorities

-In 2019, most health system strategic priorities are centered around enhancing services across the continuum of care, a trend highlighting increasing consumerism in healthcare.
+In 2019, most health system strategic priorities are centered around enhancing the cross-continuum of care, a trend highlighting increasing consumerism in healthcare.

 The most common area for anticipated budgetary increases in 2019 will be in IT, including initiatives focusing on the electronic medical record (EMR), the digital patient experience, and cybersecurity.